oracle/macaron/docs/source/pages/tutorials/rebuild_third_party_artifacts.rst

 - Extracts metadata and build information from Macaron’s local SQLite database.
 - Parses and modifies build commands from CI/CD configurations to ensure compatibility with rebuild systems.
-- Identifies the JDK version by parsing CI/CD configurations or extracting it from the ``META-INF/MANIFEST.MF`` file in Maven Central artifacts.
+- Identifies the language version, e.g., JDK version by parsing CI/CD configurations or extracting it from the ``META-INF/MANIFEST.MF`` file in Maven Central artifacts.
 - Ensures that only the major JDK version is included, as required by the build specification format.

-This feature is described in more detail in our accepted ASE 2025 Industry ShowCase paper: `Unlocking Reproducibility: Automating the Re-Build Process for Open-Source Software <https://arxiv.org/pdf/2509.08204>`_.
+The Java support for this feature is described in more detail in our accepted ASE 2025 Industry ShowCase paper: `Unlocking Reproducibility: Automating the Re-Build Process for Open-Source Software <https://arxiv.org/pdf/2509.08204>`_.

 ***********************************
 Frequently Asked Questions (FAQs)
 ***********************************

 *Q: What formats are supported for buildspec output?*
-A: Currently, only ``rc-buildspec`` is supported.
+A: Currently, a default JSON spec and optional ``rc-buildspec`` are supported.

 *Q: Do I need to analyze the package every time before generating a buildspec?*
 A: No, you only need to analyze the package once unless you want to update the database with newer information.